 Toe Deformity Treatment

-Regardless of whether you have a bunion or hammertoe, it is best to identify the issue at the earliest opportunity.
-Both of these conditions are progressive, which means they will continue to worsen over time when left unaddressed.
-Conservative treatment at early stages can include footwear choices (wearing models that have low heels and wide, deep toe boxes), stretching and strengthening exercises, pain medication, night splints, and buddy taping.
+Whether you have a bunion or a hammertoe, it is best to identify the issue at the earliest opportunity.
+When left unaddressed, these issues can worsen over time.
+Conservative treatment at early stages can include better footwear choices, stretching and strengthening exercises, pain medication, night splints, and buddy taping.

-In some cases, we may prescribe custom orthotics to re-balance pressure across your feet and address any existing gait problems that contribute to the bunion or hammertoe.
+Additionally, we may prescribe custom orthotics to rebalance pressure across your feet and address any existing gait problems that contribute to the bunion or hammertoes.

 LEARN MORE: 9 Tips for Relieving Bunion Pain

 When using conservative care, the goals are to stop the toe deformity from becoming worse and relieve any pain and discomfort you are experiencing.
-Since these conditions are irreversible, it is not possible to actually correct them without the use of surgical intervention.
+Since these conditions are irreversible, it is impossible to correct them without surgical intervention.
 If your condition causes severe pain and difficulty, we may recommend surgery to correct the affected toe(s).
-The good news is that advances in surgical techniques and procedures have made these surgeries less invasive and quicker to recover from than they had been in the past.
+The good news is that advances in surgical techniques have made these surgeries less invasive, with quicker recovery periods than previously.

 Professional Care for Bunions and Hammertoes

-If you have developed either of these conditions, contact Dr. Dailey at Freeland Foot & Ankle Clinic for an evaluation of your toe deformity.
+If you have developed either of these conditions, contact Dr. Dailey at Freeland Foot & Ankle Clinic to evaluate your toe deformity.
 He will determine why your toe has moved out of position and which type of treatment will be best for you.
 Give us a call at (989) 695-6788 or contact us online to schedule your appointment today.